 Today, dozens upon dozens of tile designs and trends can be found all around Lisbon’s streets, buildings and metro stations.
 As much as the city boasts about its street art, its amazing tiles are really what complement and enhance the beauty that is Lisboa.

-Are you ready to get to traveling around Lisbon on this virtual tile tour?
+Are you ready to start traveling around Lisbon on this virtual tile tour?

 This is Lisbon’s oldest neighborhood and where most of the major sights and attractions can be found.
 While a lot of these streets have already been scoured for their secrets and treasures, there are still some stones that have not yet been overturned.